Ahram-41/rag_attack/Readme.md

-This repository is forked from [RAG-privacy](https://github.com/phycholosogy/RAG-privacy)
+This repository is forked and edited from [RAG-privacy](https://github.com/phycholosogy/RAG-privacy)

+For student onboarding, please see [onboarding.md](./onboarding/onboarding.md)

+For the literature survey, please see [literature survey.md](./onboarding/literature%20survey.md)

 For different experiments of attack questions, see [generate_prompt.py](./generate_prompt.py) in the function `get_question`.